Adolfo Rossi: Missions abroad

-After Brazil, his most significant missions were those in South Africa (1902-1903) and the United States (1904 and 1905).
+After Brazil, his most significant missions were those in South Africa (1902–1903) and the United States (1904 and 1905).
 The inspection in Southern Africa, after verifying the local working conditions and the miserable wages granted to Italians – who were treated the same as Black and Chinese labourers, effectively placed at the bottom of the social hierarchy – led to the suspension of the departure of several thousand Italian migrants who had already formally applied to emigrate.
 The Emigration Commissariat objected to the use of Italian migrant labour as a means to lower existing wage levels in foreign countries.

 Upon returning from South Africa, Rossi was sent on a confidential mission to Benadir, personally requested by Foreign Minister Prinetti.
 According to his instructions, he was to stop in the Somali region to inspect the activities of the Benadir Trading Company (Società commerciale per il Benadir), which had been entrusted with developing the Italian colony since 1898.
 His task was to investigate the credibility of serious allegations received by the government, including reports of slave trading, abuses in the justice system and customs administration, and poor conditions faced by the askaris stationed at various outposts.
 The Company's failure to suppress slavery was a decisive factor in the revocation of its mandate, and it ceased operations in 1904.
 From the following year, Italy assumed direct control of the colony.

 The improvement of conditions for emigrants in the United States was the objective of two missions carried out between 1904 and 1905.
 During his first mission in 1904, Adolfo Rossi travelled across numerous American states from the Atlantic to the Pacific.
 He visited cities such as New York and Boston, as well as plantations in Mississippi and Arkansas, mines in Texas, and vineyards in Madera County, California.
-Rossi became convinced of the need to provide legal assistance to migrants and to facilitate their employment and job placement, to rescue poor immigrants – most of whom were illiterate and completely ignorant of the English language – from the extortion of the underworld and local bosses through the padrone system and recommended the use of a government supervised Labor Bureau in stead.
+Rossi became convinced of the need to provide legal assistance to migrants and to facilitate their employment and job placement, to rescue poor immigrants – most of whom were illiterate and completely ignorant of the English language – from the extortion of the underworld and local bosses through the padrone system and recommended the use of a government supervised Labor Bureau instead.

 The practical implementation of these recommendations became the focus of his second mission.
-Among the proposals he put forward were the allocation of dedicated funds that consuls could use to defend compatriots in court, and the establishment of a labour office headquartered in New York, with branches in major emigration centres.
+Among the proposals he put forward were the allocation of dedicated funds for consuls to defend compatriots in court, and the establishment of a labour office headquartered in New York, with branches in major emigration centres.
 These measures were ultimately adopted, albeit with some modifications.
 In the tense climate of labour disputes and on the oversupply of Italian labour in San Francisco, the Italian government tasked Rossi with conducting a survey to determine whether emigration to the city should be discouraged.
 He produced an extensive report following his visit and concluded that emigration to San Francisco ought indeed to be discouraged.